Skip to content

 Advisory lifecycle

 Advisories accumulate in the backlog.
-On designated clearance days (configured in plan.yaml), SENTINEL and CONDUIT each receive the full backlog and must explicitly evaluate every open item:
+On designated clearance stories (configured in plan.yaml with appropriate acceptance criteria), SENTINEL and CONDUIT each receive the full backlog and must explicitly evaluate every open item:

 • Resolved — mark as PASS with evidence